slim-codes/blog-posts/open-source.md

 - Absence of issue/PR templates in a repo
 - Lack of contribution guidelines

 > **Note**: Always make sure you go through the README.md and CONTRIBUTING.md files of a repository before creating Pull Requests.
-This will ensure that you adhere to the repositories guidelines for making contributions.
-Sometimes good PRs are rejected simply because the contributor did not follow the Projects rules.
+This will ensure that you adhere to a project's guidelines for making contributions.
+Sometimes valuable PRs are rejected because contributor's did not follow a Project's rules.
 This could be something as trivial as not giving your PR an appropriate title or description.
 So be wary of this

 These are just a few off the top of my head.
-There are so many more areas in which you can find issues with a project.
-Just ensure that you do not open irrelevant or low-quality issues.
-Just bear these in mind before opening issues.
+There many ways in which you can find issues with a project.
+Ensure that you do not open irrelevant or low-quality issues.
+Also, bear these in mind before opening issues.

-1. A good way to know if your issue is a quality one is to ask yourself "how would this change or suggestion help/affect the users and maintainers of this project."
+1. A good way to know if your issue is a quality one is to ask yourself , "how would this change or suggestion help the users and maintainers of this project."
 If your answer does not sound credible to you, do not open it.
-2. Always give insights into the potential benefits and of your added features, changes, and corrections when opening issues.
+2. Your issue should tell the maintainer's of a project the relevance of your suggestion

 ## What kind of contributions are legit?

 Contributions to Open Source are not limited to Pull Requests only.
-Raising Issues, making Code Reviews, Financial Contributions, etc. are all ways of contributing to Open Source.
-Until recently, non-code stuff like blog posts, Figma designs, etc were not popular in the Open Source community.
+Raising Issues, making Code Reviews, Financial Contributions, etc. are other ways of contributing to Open Source.
+Until recently, non-code stuff like blog posts, Figma designs, etc was not popular in the Open Source community.
 Things are beginning to change, however.
 This year's [Hacktoberfest](https://hacktoberfest.com) which is accepting low-code and non-code contributions for the first time after 8 years is a good example of this new trend.

 ## Some Interesting GitHub projects you can contribute to